-GB 'rewrote the record books' in Tokyo
+GB 'rewrote the history books' in Tokyo

-ParalympicsGB 'rewrote the record books' in Tokyo
+ParalympicsGB 'rewrote the history books' in Tokyo

 Last updated on .From the section Disability Sport